Buddies in Bad Times: 1994–1998

-In 1994 BIBT opened its first season at Alexander Street with Sky Gilbert's ambitious More Divine.

-The community support for the company was at an all-time high; Strange Sisters reached a new kind of notoriety, and an explosion of activity under one roof like the city of Toronto had never seen.
+In 1994 BIBT opened its first season at Alexander Street with Sky Gilbert's More Divine.
+The community support for the company was at an all-time high, and Strange Sisters had achieved notoriety.

-1994–1998 saw many exciting and challenging things happen for BIBT.
-Queerculture, 4-Play and Seed Shows were all laid to rest.
-Associate artists took on a larger role of shaping the subsidized work in the building and as a result there was tremendous success with Daniel MacIvor's Here Lies Henry and The Soldier Dreams.
+Queerculture, 4-Play, and Seed Shows all ended during this period.
+Associate artists took on a larger role of shaping the subsidized work in the building, and as a result there was great success with Daniel MacIvor's Here Lies Henry and The Soldier Dreams.
 Sky Gilbert's Ten Ruminations on An Elegy Attributed to William Shakespeare toured to glowing reviews in Great Britain with stops in London, Brighton, and Cardiff.
 Two anthologies of Sky Gilbert's plays were also published.

 In 1996, Tim Jones resigned as general manager.
 1997 marked the highly successful Martha Steward Projects and The Attic, the Pearls and Three Fine Girls and the resignation of founding artistic director Sky Gilbert.
 Sarah Stanley was appointed as Sky Gilbert's successor in April, and Gwen Bartleman was appointed general manager in July.